The ketogenic diet has proven itself as one of the best diets in the world, but it’s not always easy to follow.

 Quest also sells powdered MCT oil and coconut oil.
 However, these oils contain soluble corn fiber and other preservatives.
 Look for a brand of coconut oil or MCT oil that does not contain additives.

-Although Quest protein bars are a good low-carb option for someone who wants to satisfy their sweet tooth without the adverse effects on their blood sugar levels, they are not suitable for a strict ketogenic diet.
+Although a Quest protein bar is a good low-carb option for someone who wants to satisfy their sweet tooth without the adverse effects on their blood sugar levels, they are not suitable for a strict ketogenic diet.
 The macronutrient ratio of Quest bars is better suited for someone who wants a high-protein and low-carb option.
-One bar contains around 21 grams of protein and five grams of net carbs, but someone on a ketogenic diet needs more fat than they do protein and even fewer carbs.
+One bar contains around 21 grams of protein and five grams of net carbs, but someone on keto needs more fat than they do protein and even fewer carbs.
+One Quest hero bar contains less protein and even more net carbs.

 Image credit: m01229/Flickr